dustinpfister/blog_posts/_posts/canvas-getting-started.md

 In this example I am creating the canvas, and appending it to the body of an html document all with javaScript, rather than getting a reference to a canvas element that may exist before hand.

-By native size I mean the actual with and height of the canvas in terms of the dimentions of the 2d matrix, not any kind of scaled width and height.
+By native size I mean the actual with and height of the canvas in terms of the dimensions of the 2d matrix, not any kind of scaled width and height.

 ## 2 - Actual size vs scaled size